arastogi15/arastogi15.github.io/README.md

-# Woah!
-You caught us off guard.
+# Welcome to my personal website!

-Hey there - thanks for stopping by!
-A **highly skilled team of magical armadillos** is busy building this website.
+Thanks for stopping by!
+A **highly skilled team of armadillos** is busy building this website.
 Check back later in Spring 2018.

 *P.S.
 Don't feed them.
 They're dangerous.*